Vic-linked NSW pub virus cluster hits 34

 A worker at Woolworths in Bowral has also tested positive to the virus and the store underwent deep cleaning on Tuesday night.
 The staff member worked at the store on July 12 and was asymptomatic at the time.

-A southwest Sydney pizza restaurant, meanwhile, is closing for three days for deep cleaning after a customer tested positive for COVID-19.
+A southwest Sydney pizza restaurant, meanwhile, is closing for three days for deep cleaning after a customer on Friday tested positive for COVID-19.

-Mancini’s Original Woodfired Pizza at Belfield said NSW Health had deemed the case a low risk to staff as the male customer stayed within his group when he was there on Friday.
+Mancini’s Original Woodfired Pizza at Belfield said NSW Health had deemed the case a low risk to staff as the male customer stayed within his group.

 One of the cases linked to the hotel is a person who visited the Prestons Lodge Advantaged Care nursing home, which has been placed into lockdown.